dvesic/perfect-python-4-windows/README.md

 You can choose between free, Community edition and paid Professional edition.

-Installations:
+Installations (in **Elevated admin console**):
 * Professional edition: `winget install -e --id JetBrains.PyCharm.Professional`
 * Community edition: `winget install -e --id JetBrains.PyCharm.Community`

-I strongly suggest creating JetBrains account and using it for syncing multiple PyCharm instances
+I strongly suggest creating JetBrains account and using it for syncing multiple PyCharm instances.

+## Keeping things up to date

+Last, but not least - please keep your full environment up to date :-)

+* Windows - at least monthly, make sure that all updates are installed and applied
+* MS Store - at least monthly, update all applications, if those are not updated already
+* MiniConda: open Conda prompt (over Windows Terminal) and: `conda update -n base -c defaults conda`
+* WinGet applications: open (**Elevated admin console**) console and: `winget upgrade --all`